 Happy Anniversary, District of Columbia

-March 9, 2013 by Maureen McCarty, HRC Senior Digital Strategist
+March 9, 2013 by Maureen McCarty, HRC Associate Director of Digital Media

 Three years ago today, loving, committed same-sex couples of Washington, D.C. were able to legally marry for the first time.

 Washington, D.C. was the first jurisdiction below the Mason-Dixon Line and the sixth American jurisdiction to recognize marriage equality, following Massachusetts, Connecticut, Iowa, Vermont and New Hampshire.

 Today HRC celebrates marriage in the District, a day filled with filled with joy, vows of commitment and love.